graphicxtras.com for plugins and presets

-The key thing here is the image that you want to use.
+The key thing here is the image that you want to use to create the honeycomb frame effect in Photoshop.
 Probably works best with a very large image as the effect uses different views of the same image.
 Open the image and then go to the edit menu define pattern command.
 You can make certain that it has been defined by going to the pattern stamp tool and then checking the palette (I have noticed that sometimes I seem to have no change to the pattern palette so it is always best to check)